 1. Your school’s leadership creates an overall pledge fundraising campaign to raise funds for your activities.

-2. You create pages for participating students (or teams, in some scenarios) in conjunction with your overall page.
+2. You create pages for participating students (or fundraising teams, in some scenarios) in conjunction with your overall page.

 3. Participants share their pages with friends and family leading up to the event, collecting pledged donations.